uhppoted/uhppoted-mqtt/documentation/greengrass.md

 1. A _uhppoted-greengrass_ group for the users to be given the permissions required to provision the AWS Greengrass 'core' and
    'thing' devices.
-2. (optional) A _uhppoted-greengrass-cli_ group for the users to be given the permissions required to use the AWS Greengrass CLI.
+2. A _uhppoted-greengrass-cli_ group for the users to be given the permissions required to use the AWS Greengrass CLI (optional).

 Steps: